truenas/documentation/content/SCALE/GettingStarted/Migrate/MigratePrep.md

 ---
-title: "Preparing to Migrate CORE to SCALE"
+title: "Preparing to Migrate TrueNAS CORE to SCALE"
 description: "This article guides CORE users about elements they should prepare before beginning the one-way CORE to SCALE migration process."
 weight: 10
 aliases: